FAQ for Bigs

 Yes.
 Volunteers who don’t have a car can be a Big in our Site-Based or mentor2.0 program.
 Additionally, volunteers can become a Big in our Community-Based program if they own or have access to a car they are insured on, use Uber/Lyft, or UTA.
 It likely will take a bit longer for us to find a Little to match who is on the bus line, but we can make it work.

 - Our Bigs are not alone!
 Once you and your Little agree to be matched, our enrollment staff will arrange a “match meeting” where they will introduce you to each other and the parent/guardian, go over all the ground rules, and help you get started with planning activities.
-They will also introduce you to the Match Support team and introduce you to your first specialist and share their contact information.
+They will also introduce you to your Match Support Specialist and share their contact information.

 - About two weeks into your match, your Match Support will contact you (usually by phone) and check in.
 Thereafter they will call monthly for the first 12 months of the match.
 After that, when things are going well, they will call quarterly.